|Nutrition Facts (per serving)|

 |Total Fat 11g||14%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These Italian seasoned meatballs are made with two parts ground beef and one part Italian sausage.
+These Italian-seasoned meatballs are made with two parts ground beef and one part Italian sausage.
 Minced garlic, dried basil, and grated Parmesan cheese flavor the meatballs perfectly.
-The meatballs are baked or broiled, a method I think is much easier (and less messy) than frying.
+The meatballs are baked or broiled, a method we think is much easier (and less messy) than frying.

 Serve meatballs with spaghetti or linguine and a tossed salad, and pass the Parmesan cheese.
 They would make fabulous meatball sandwiches as well.

 1 pound lean ground beef ,or extra-lean ground beef

 1/2 pound bulk Italian sausage (or remove from casings)

 1/3 cup fine dry bread crumbs